 - Clarified transfer credit policies for comprehensive exam results.

 - Clarified that milestones such as exams and defenses that occur and are graded in the summer terms must have corresponding course enrollments.

 - Clarified how course credits must be counted when students attempt to earn multiple credentials, including their degree and certificate(s).

-- Added the new Honor Court FX grade.
+- Added the new Honor Court XF grade.